 John and Sue were frustrated by their adult daughter who by 35 years old had two failed marriages (everything was the ex’s fault), lost the last five jobs (her bosses hated her and wanted to get rid of her), had several plastic surgical procedures (she HAD to have these), and was now living back at home.
 After stumbling on the definition of Narcissistic Personality Disorder, they believe she displayed all the characteristics.
-But there big question was: can she be fixed?
+But the big question was: can she be fixed?

 The answer depends solely on the narcissist.
 There are some aspects that can be changed and then there are some that cannot.
 There are three components to the formation of narcissism: biology, environment, and choice.
 The fourth element of support reinforces the narcissistic behavior.

 - Biology: DNA contains genetic characteristics that define the individuality of a person.
 A quick glance at the family tree often reveals some of those common traits within a family unit.
 Personality disorders do run in families.
 Even when a person does not have the disorder, the familiarity of it increases the likelihood that they will marry someone with one.
-This further perpetrates the disorder within a family unit.
+This further perpetuates the disorder within a family unit.

 - Solution: DNA cannot be changed.
 However, when a person knows that high blood pressure runs in the family, they can take action to avoid hypertension.
 The same is true for narcissism.
 This is not easy because it is so contrary to the superiority belief which is a defining characteristic.
 However, their egotistic attitude propels a narcissistic person to believe they can overcome anything including the disorder itself.